Autoflow/SecurePHP/README.md

-## SecurePHP - error mailer and replacement for error-, exception- and shutdown handler.
+## PHP error mailer and replacement for error-, exception- and shutdown handler.

 * send error messages to email inboxes